Kareemaq02/Sahem/README.md

 ## 📄 User Manual

-For a detailed walkthrough of the app's features and how to use it, refer to the attached PDF below:
+For a detailed walkthrough of the mobile app's features and how to use it, refer to the attached PDF below:

 📎 [Mobile_app_user_manual_ar.pdf](./Mobile_app_user_manual_ar.pdf)